oblivioncth/Stexatlaser/README.md

 ### Advance Usage
-- If the alpha channel was pre-multiplied when a given TEX atlas was created, the **-s** switch must be passed to **unpack** for the images to be recovered correctly.
+- If the alpha channel was **not** pre-multiplied when a given TEX atlas was created, the **-s** switch must be passed to **unpack** for the images to be recovered correctly.
 This is handled automatically for atlas/key pairs that were generated with Stex's pack command, as detailed in the "Additional Features" section
 - See the following section for more detailed options/modes.